JesusRamGar/technical-test/README.md

   * _com.kairosds.application_: Contains the implementations of the use cases and services.
   * _com.kairosds.infraestructure_: Contains infrastructure-related code, such as database and repository configurations.
 In this technical test it has not been necessary to implement external service clients.
 * _src/test/java_: Contains the test cases for the application.
-* _src/main/resources_: Contains the application configuration files, including the 'application.properties' for Spring Boot and swagger-description.yml for the OpenAPI specification.
+* _src/main/resources_: Contains the application configuration files, including the `application.properties` for Spring Boot and `openapi.yml` for the OpenAPI specification.
 * _postman_: Contains the Postman collection for testing the API endpoints.

 ## API Documentation

 The API is documented using OpenAPI.
-The OpenAPI specification file is located at _src/main/resources/swagger-description.yml_.
+The OpenAPI specification file (`openapi.yml`) is located at _src/main/resources/_.

 ## How to Run